mtao/nyu-intro-to-computer-science/slides/welcome.md

 ## Notes

-I write notes for most lecture topics.
+[Amos Bloomberg](https://knowledge.kitchen) provides notes for most lecture topics.
 You may find them useful but incomplete.

 ---